indranildeveloper/indranildeveloper-kepler.gl/bindings/kepler.gl-jupyter/README.md

-# kepler.gl for Jupyter
+# indranildeveloper-kepler.gl for Jupyter

-This is the [kepler.gl](http://kepler.gl) jupyter widget, an advanced geospatial visualization tool, to render large-scale interactive maps in Jupyter Notebook.
+This is the [indranildeveloper-kepler.gl](http://indranildeveloper-kepler.gl) jupyter widget, an advanced geospatial visualization tool, to render large-scale interactive maps in Jupyter Notebook.

-![Kepler.gl for Jupyter][jupyter_widget]
+![indranildeveloper-kepler.gl for Jupyter][jupyter_widget]

 Table of contacts
 - [Installation](#installation)